Lee-AnnC/True_Essence/README.md

 ### Libraries
 - [CSS3](https://www.w3schools.com/w3css/default.asp) - used to style DOM appearance.
 - [HTML5](https://www.w3schools.com/html/default.asp) -  used to define DOM elements.
-- [JQuery](https://jquery.com) - used to initialize handlers for user interactive elements such as Bootstrap framework pieces like: check boxes, date pickers, menu toggles.
+- [JQuery](https://jquery.com) - used to initialize handlers for user-interactive elements such as Bootstrap framework pieces like checkboxes, date pickers, menu toggles.
 - [JavaScript](https://www.javascript.com/)  -  used to help handle challenge member entry.
 - [Python](https://www.python.org/) the project back-end functions are written using Python.
-Django and Python is used to build route functions.
+Django and Python are used to build route functions.
 - [Django](https://docs.djangoproject.com/en/3.0/) Object Relational Mapper, HTML templating, URL routing, Form validation, Authentication, Admin and Security, does a lot of the heavy lifting for a website without much developer input
 - [Markdown](https://www.markdownguide.org/) Documentation within the readme was generated using markdown [Back To Table of Contents](#table-of-contents)

 # Defensive Programming
-- To prevent everyone from adding posts and being able to delet at will this code was added.
+- To prevent everyone from adding posts and being able to delete them at will this code was added.
   @method_decorator(login_required, name='dispatch')
-- By using this it means that the user has to be logged in to be able to post or edit or delete a post that they have created.
+- By using this means that the user has to be logged in to be able to post or edit or delete a post that they have created.

 ## Testing